Kwun-Kihun/CIT360/JSON/research.md

 In addition, JSON is a syntax for storing and exchanging data, and it is an easier-to-use alternative to XML.

+.json_decode — Decodes a JSON string
+.json_encode — Returns the JSON representation of a value .json_last_error_msg — Returns the error string of the last json_encode() or json_decode() call .json_last_error — Returns the last error occurred

 This is my sharing video for JSON http://youtu.be/IQ-VbbWQhyE